-McNider Marine Trustee Brings a Lawsuit Against Multiple Defendants to Recover $600K Allegedly Paid Under a Forbearance Agreement
+McNider Marine Trustee Brings Lawsuit To Recover $600K Allegedly Paid Under Forbearance Agreement

 Accordingly, the Trustee requests the Court to direct the defendants to deliver, pay, and turnover the amounts previously paid and received pursuant to the judgment and under the forbearance agreement.
 The Trustee also urges the Court to declare the payments received under the forbearance agreement as avoidable preferences and direct the defendants to pay to the Trustee the amount of the preference payments received plus interest and the cost of the lawsuit.